"Words have energy and power with the ability to help, to heal, to hinder, to hurt, to harm, to humiliate, and to humble."

 “Check yourself before your wreck yourself.”
 When someone says something snarky, it’s natural to want to strike back with your own snarky comment.

 Just like an egg falling from a great height, snarky-ness met with snarky-ness creates a big, huge mess.
 So when someone says something that pushes your buttons, you can always hit the pause button by taking a deep breath or walking away and cooling off before responding.
-(Check out this blog post for some more tips on how to walk away with ease.)

 “Speak your truth.”
 Remembering that you’re only responsible for how you deliver the message.
 Not how it’s received.